rossng/rossng.github.io/_posts/2018-08-10-thesis-free-trade.markdown

 ### Implementing Merchant

 I was interested to see if the two technologies - a declarative contract language and smart contracts - could be combined in a useful way.
+After all, wouldn't it be useful to be able to write financial smart contracts in a totally declarative way, with no room for errors?
+It's all to easy to make a [nasty mistake](https://en.wikipedia.org/wiki/The_DAO_(organization)) when you try to write contracts by hand.

 It turned out that there had been some work in this area by the authors of [Findel](http://publications.uni.lu/bitstream/10993/30975/1/Findel_2017-03-08-CR.pdf), but I wanted to prototype an implementation with more advanced features.

 I re-implemented the composing contracts language as a free monadic deep embedding in Haskell, then wrote a [compiler from the contract language to the Solidity smart contract language](https://github.com/rossng/merchant/).
 A user can write a contract that looks like the Haskell examples above and compile it directly to Solidity or to a deployable smart contract package.